Kalinga

 Kalinga is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Kalinga's dwelling structures, as per the latest Census, consisted of 89.7% houses and 10.3% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Brisbane metro had 73.5% houses and 26.5% other dwellings.
-Home ownership in Kalinga was at 34.3%, with mortgaged dwellings at 45.0% and rented ones at 20.7%.
-The median monthly mortgage repayment in the area was $3,033, higher than Brisbane metro's average of $1,863.
-The median weekly rent figure in Kalinga was $400, compared to Brisbane metro's $380.
-Nationally, Kalinga's mortgage repayments exceeded the Australian average of $1,863, while rents were higher than the national figure of $375.
+Kalinga's dwelling structures, as per the latest Census, were 89.7% houses and 10.3% other dwellings (semi-detached, apartments, 'other' dwellings).
+Brisbane metro had 73.5% houses and 26.5% other dwellings.
+Home ownership in Kalinga was 34.3%, with mortgaged dwellings at 45.0% and rented ones at 20.7%.
+The median monthly mortgage repayment was $3,033, surpassing Brisbane metro's average of $1,863.
+Median weekly rent in Kalinga was $400, compared to Brisbane metro's $380.
+Nationally, Kalinga's mortgage repayments were higher than the Australian average of $1,863, and rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing